ibexa/documentation-developer/docs/api/public_php_api.md

 $contentTypeCreateStruct->addFieldDefinition( $bodyFieldCreateStruct );
 ```

-We need to create a `FieldDefinitionCreateStruct` object for each `FieldDefinition` our `ContentType` will be made of.
+You need to create a `FieldDefinitionCreateStruct` object for each `FieldDefinition` your `ContentType` will be made of.
 Those objects are obtained using [`ContentTypeService::newFieldDefinitionCreateStruct()`](http://apidoc.ez.no/sami/trunk/NS/html/eZ/Publish/API/Repository/ContentTypeService.html#method_newFieldDefinitionCreateStruct).
 This method expects the FieldDefinition identifier and its type as arguments.
 The identifiers match the ones from eZ Publish 4 (`ezstring` for TextLine, etc.).

 Each field's properties are set using the create struct's properties:

 -   `names` and `descriptions` are set using hashes indexed by the locale code, and with the name or description as an argument.
 -   The `fieldGroup` is set to 'content'
 -   Fields are ordered using the `position` property, ordered numerically in ascending order.
-We set it to an integer.
+It is set to an integer.
 -   The translatable, required and searchable boolean flags are set using their respective property: `isTranslatable`, `isRequired` and `isSearchable`.

 Once the properties for each create struct are set, the field is added to the Content Type create struct using [`ContentTypeCreateStruct::addFieldDefinition()`](http://apidoc.ez.no/sami/trunk/NS/html/eZ/Publish/API/Repository/Values/ContentType/ContentTypeCreateStruct.html#method_addFieldDefinition).